danhealy/dragonruby-zif/_site/README.md

 Zif is a collection of features commonly required in 2D games.
 The name is a reference to [Zero Insertion Force connectors used on the original Nintendo](https://console5.com/wiki/Improving_NES-001_Reliability) - You can drop it in your project and it should just work.
 Everything is namespaced to `Zif` so any existing classes or namespaces you have should be preserved.

 This readme contains a basic overview of the functionality.
-If you are looking for more detail, please check the class level documentation - e.g. `Zif::Sprite`.
+If you are looking for more detail, please check the class API level documentation - e.g. [`Zif::Sprite`](https://danhealy.github.io/dragonruby-zif/docs/Zif/Sprite.html).

 **The best version of this README is available here:**
 [https://danhealy.github.io/dragonruby-zif/](https://danhealy.github.io/dragonruby-zif/)

-API documentation is available at [https://danhealy.github.io/dragonruby-zif/docs/](https://danhealy.github.io/dragonruby-zif/docs/)
+Full API documentation is available at [https://danhealy.github.io/dragonruby-zif/docs/](https://danhealy.github.io/dragonruby-zif/docs/)

 ## Example App
 This repo is an example app showcasing the major features - the `Zif` library itself is entirely contained within the `app/lib` directory.